-Everybody knows they can deduct mortgage interest, medical expenses over a certain amount, gifts to charity — even the cost of preparing your tax return.
+In the past, everybody knew they could deduct mortgage interest, medical expenses over a certain amount, gifts to charity — even the cost of preparing their tax return.

 That’s common knowledge, but here’s something that isn’t: Volunteers can deduct 14 cents per mile traveled to and from charity work, plus out-of-pocket expenses from that work, including supplies and required uniforms.
 (Your time isn’t deductible.)

-For more details, check out Publication 526, the IRS Guide to Charitable Contributions.
+For more details, check out IRS Publication 526.

-It’s called the Retirement Savings Contribution Credit or Savers Credit, and if you made contributions to an IRA, 401(k) or other qualified retirement plan, you may be eligible for a credit of up to $1,000 single or $2,000 joint.
-The less income you make, the bigger the credit.
+It’s called the Retirement Savings Contribution Credit or Saver’s Credit, and you may be eligible for it if you made contributions to an IRA, 401(k) or other qualified retirement plan.

 Knowledge is power and lower taxes.